vuejs/awesome-vue/README.md

   - [vue-router-transition ★16](https://github.com/weinot/vue-router-transition): A page transition plugin for vue-router.
   - [vue-input-autosize ★1](https://github.com/syropian/vue-input-autosize): A simple Vue.js directive to autosize text input fields.
   - [vue-sticky-scroll](https://github.com/heatherbooker/vue-sticky-scroll): keep an element always scrolled to the bottom.
-  - [vue-events](https://github.com/cklmercer/vue-events) by @cklmercer - A Vue plugin that simplifies event handling.
+  - [vue-events ★40](https://github.com/cklmercer/vue-events) by @cklmercer - A Vue plugin that simplifies event handling.
   - [vue-truncate-filter](https://github.com/imcvampire/vue-truncate-filter) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to truncate string.
   - [vur-tag-list](https://github.com/imcvampire/vue-tag-list) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to print a list of tag from array.
   - [vue-cordova ★3](https://github.com/kartsims/vue-cordova): Vue plugin to bind Cordova events and access Cordova plugins' data